 Placement tests assess your math and English skills to confirm you’re prepared to tackle your first-semester courses.

 To ensure an equal playing field for all students, on- and off-campus accommodations are available for eligible students.
 Some examples include having extra time to take your test, testing at a limited distraction site, and working with a test reader.
-Check out Disability Services for a more complete list.
+Check out Disability and Access Resources for a more complete list.

 Ready to register for accommodated testing?
 Go to your applicant dashboard to get started.
 Accommodations need to be approved prior to testing.
 Placement testing accommodations can be arranged based on a history of the testing accommodations you received during high school.
 However, documentation of your disability is needed for accommodations as an enrolled student.
 Please complete the self-disclosure form.